Tanga wekwa Sando

 In 2013 Tanga launched the PaFio Outdoor and Entertainment Centre, an outdoor facility promoting artists.
 Each Saturday, Tanga invited guest artist to perform at the venue.
 The facility offered an opportunity for upcoming artists to share the stage with the country's finest musicians.
 Some of the artists who have performed there include Bob Nyabinde, Extra Large and Shinsoman.

-In 2004 Sando won the National Arts Merit Award for the best selling musical artiste.
+In 2004 Sando won the NAMA Awards for the best selling musical artiste.

 - Entertainment Writer, Sando goes back to roots, 'DailyNews', Published: 1 Nov 2013, Retrieved: 16 Apr 2014